 Pesky parasites are trouble!
 At Joyful Belly, we specialize in digestive health and wellness.
 Students on our Mastering Ayurvedic Digestion & Nutrition program learn all about how to fight parasites using herbs, diet, and lifestyle.
 Don't fall victim to an invasion.
 Get tested to be sure all of the guests in your gut support your well being.

 DISCLAIMER: The pathogenesis of each person's condition is unique, and so the diet must be fit to the individual and the unique root causes of the condition in your body.
-The information on this page is for educational purposes only and should not be used to treat a medical condition.
-It is not a substitute for medical care.
-Please check with your doctor before making any changes to your health and wellness routine.

 HOW DOES AYURVEDA HEAL 'WORM / PARASITE'?